google/deepvariant/docs/deeptrio-wgs-case-study.md

 ## Running DeepTrio with one command

 DeepTrio pipeline consists of 4 steps: `make_examples`, `call_variants`,
-`postprocess_variants` and `GLNexus merge`.
+`postprocess_variants` and `GLnexus merge`.
 It is possible to run DeepTrio with one command using the `run_deepvariant` script.
-GLNexus is run as a separate command.
+GLnexus is run as a separate command.

 ### Running on a CPU-only machine